VidyaPuri/CanteenMenuInterface/README.md

 Here selected order will be shown with its properties.
 On the bottom you can edit selected orders add comment and new Menu Key TO-DO: Dropdown menu or more suitable selection option.
 Edit button only appears if a user with Operator Key is selected.

+DATABASE

+Database connection string is in App.config, connectionString - Server

 TO-DOs: